Wagamundi/Universal-DarkMode/README.md

 ## License

-RSAN is dual-licensed under Apache-2.0 and MIT.
+Universal-DarkMode is dual-licensed under Apache-2.0 and MIT.